 We walked around the rim to get a better view of the 3 vents that were battling each other and taking turns ejaculating hot molten goo into the sky.
 Every 10-20 minutes two of the vents would erupt in unison.

 The show went on as the moon began to glow.
 We immediately started looking for an adult section, away from the children spectators, where we could all get naked for some Check-out-my-cheeks photos.
 Why get naked one might ask?
 Well, why not?
 Random South Pacific Island with a very active volcano seems like a great place to be naked with nature.
 When in Rome…So, away we walked.
 Past the families, past the tourist in bright safety vest, and past the photographers with tri-pod set ups worth more then a car.
 It was a bit cold out and lets just say it wasn’t conducive to blood flow to certain parts of the body, but we bared through it and stood naked waiting for the next big eruption.
 Brian, Paul and I were the first to strip.
 A few camera flashes from further up the rim were directed at us for a moment not the volcano.
 Then BOOM!
 An eruption occurred as if the volcano was saying “hey, you’re here to see me not some strange naked people”.
 After a few big eruptions we clothed our selves and took over camera duty.
 Now it was Josje and Karins turn to be at one with the volcano.
 Karin was a bit hesitant at first but all Josje had to say was “f**k man, you’re on a volcano.
 When else are you going to be able to do this”.
-I may sound perverted, probably because I am, but there is something quiet sexy about a naked women, let alone two, in front of an erupting volcano.
+I may sound perverted, probably because I am, but there is something quite sexy about a naked woman, let alone two, in front of an erupting volcano.
 I’m sure one of us made a very mature comment like “maybe you two should hold each other to keep warm”.
+It is a shame that neither Josje or Karin had their little useful tool with them, because the scenery would have made for quite the setting for an adult film of the two of them together.
 After a few minutes, molten rocks were thrown at the moon once again.
-Naked pictures were now complete so we put our clothes back on and just sat there, mesmerized with our jaws wide open, as the sky grew darker and the lava brighter.
+Naked pictures were now complete, so we put our clothes back on and just sat there, mesmerized with our jaws wide open, as the sky grew darker and the lava brighter.
 Camp fires have nothing on the power of flowing lava to make you zone out.
 In all we spent about 3 hours on the volcano although it felt like 20 minutes.

 The people of Tanna live by the Volcano.
 It is their life force.
 They depend on it to tell them when to plant.
 They pray to it and have the highest respect for it.
 The fertile volcanic soil is ideal for growing anything from Marijuana and kava to peanuts and sweet potatoes.
 And yes they grow it all.
 Brian read that one person spending four hours a week gardening was enough to support an entire family.
 On other islands it might take 4-5 hours a day to yield the same crops.
 I was told that Vanuatu has the strongest kava in the world.
 Of Vanuatu, Tanna has the strongest.
 And of Tanna, Sulfur bay